Stay tuned, stay hungry, and go cook something already!

 Seasonal Recipe of the Week

 “One of the most abundant, curiously neglected and oddly named foods in America is the Jerusalem artichoke.
 Since its inception the name has involved a comedy of errors not only in this country but in France.
 The English name of the vegetable, which I find appealing to the taste and semantically captivating, has nothing deliberately to do with the capital of Israel, and that requires explanation.
 The Jerusalem artichoke is not an artichoke at all, as we know the more sophisticated globe artichoke.
 The Jerusalem version is actually related to the sunflower.
 The sunflower is called girasole in Italian, - it means gyrating or turning to the sun.
 And, at least according to folk etymology, girasole through some slip of nomenclature turned into Jerusalem.
 That is even more historically fascinating, considering that the vegetable in question is native to America.
 It was indigenous to the central United States and Canada and was first taken to France by Samuel de Champlain in 1616, from which moment it began to flourish.
-After its introduction to France, the easily proliferating root vegetable was first referred to as poires de terre (earth pears) or artichauts de Canada (Canadian artichokes).” — The New York Times 1981
+After its introduction to France, the easily proliferating root vegetable was first referred to as poires de terre (earth pears) or artichauts de Canada (Canadian artichokes).”
+NYTimes 1981

-Will report back later about the pickles because they take a while but the other 2 items are fast and delicious.
-Here are two simple recipes which you can elaborate on and make your own:
+Will have to report back later about the pickles because they take a while but the other 2 items are fast and delicious.

 Jerusaleum Artichoke salad